crazyoptimist/rails-docker-starter/README.md

 docker-compose build
 ```

-Now you have an awesome and smart container named `rails-docker-starter_rails`, you can specify ruby version and node version in Dockerfile as per your need. <br>
+Now you have an awesome and smart image named `rails-docker-starter_rails:latest`, you can specify ruby version and node version in Dockerfile as per your need. <br>

 All you need to do is <br>